跳至主要內容

 If you are using Vue 2, the data you create in state follows the same rules as the data in a Vue instance,

-ie the state object must be plain and you need to call Vue.set() when adding new properties to it.
+ie the state object must be plain and you need to call Vue.set()

 See also: Vue#dataopen in new window.